LMSeg: An end-to-end geometric message-passing network on barycentric dual graphs for large-scale landscape mesh segmentation: Methodology

 \section{Methodology}

-In this section, we introduce the building blocks of LMSeg, a deep message-passing network proposed for efficient and accurate large-scale landscape mesh segmentation tasks.
-First, in Section \ref{sec:dual} we provide the formal definition of the barycentric dual graph input used by LMSeg, encoding the landscape surface mesh representation for learning and inference.
-The overall network architecture of LMSeg is then described in Section \ref{sec:archi}.
-Section \ref{sec:gap} presents the \textbf{Geometry Aggregation+} (GA+) module providing an effective geometry aggregation to LMSeg, which adaptively learns geometric latent embeddings on the barycentric dual graph $\mathcal{G}(\mathcal{M})$.
-Section \ref{sec:pooling} then discusses the efficient hierarchical node sub-sampling and local edge pooling method of LMSeg.
+In this section, we introduce the building blocks of LMSeg, a deep message-passing network proposed for effective and accurate large-scale landscape mesh segmentation tasks.
+The overall LMSeg architecture follows an encoder–decoder design (Fig.~\ref{fig:architecture}).
+Section~\ref{sec:dual} provides the formal definition of landscape meshes and the barycentric dual graph input used by LMSeg.
+The overall network architecture is described in Section~\ref{sec:archi}.
+Section~\ref{sec:gap} presents the \textbf{Geometry Aggregation+} (GA+) module, which performs adaptive, geometry-aware aggregation to learn expressive local geometric latent embeddings on the barycentric dual graph $\mathcal{G}(\mathcal{M})$.
+Section~\ref{sec:pooling} discusses the hierarchical node sub-sampling and local edge pooling strategies used in LMSeg.